Fault Tolerance

 • The status information of a batch/v1 Job or PyTorchJob indicates that it has failed.

 If a workload is determined to be unhealthy by one of the first three Pod-level conditions above, the AppWrapper controller first waits for a FailureGracePeriod to allow the primary resource controller an opportunity to react and return the workload to a healthy state.
-The FailureGracePeriod is elided by the last two conditions because the primary resource controller is not expected to take any further action.
+The FailureGracePeriod is elided by the remaining conditions because the primary resource controller is not expected to take any further action.
 If the FailureGracePeriod passes and the workload is still unhealthy, the AppWrapper controller will reset the workload by deleting its resources, waiting for a RetryPausePeriod, and then creating new instances of the resources.

 During this retry pause, the AppWrapper does not release the workload’s quota; this ensures that when the resources are recreated they will still have sufficient quota to execute.
 The number of times an AppWrapper is reset is tracked as part of its status; if the number of resets exceeds the RetryLimit, then the AppWrapper moves into a Failed state and its resources are deleted (thus finally releasing its quota).
 If at any time during this retry loop, an AppWrapper is suspended (ie, Kueue decides to preempt the AppWrapper), the AppWrapper controller will respect this request by proceeding to delete the resources.
+Workload resets that are initiated in response to Autopilot are subject to the RetryLimit but do not increment the retryCount.
+External deletion of a top-level wrapped resource will cause the AppWrapper to directly enter the Failed state independent of the RetryLimit.

 To support debugging Failed workloads, an annotation can be added to an AppWrapper that adds a DeletionOnFailureGracePeriod between the time the AppWrapper enters the Failed state and when the process of deleting its resources begins.
 Since the AppWrapper continues to consume quota during this delayed deletion period, this annotation should be used sparingly and only when interactive debugging of the failed workload is being actively pursued.